Letchworth Croquet Club

 AC Single Ball : Best of three 13 point level-play games.
 Knock-out format.

-Golf Croquet tournaments - Manager Sue Watson
+Golf Croquet tournaments - Manager Tracy Martin

 All Handicap matches to be played under Advantage rules